Generationals

-Generationals is an American indie pop duo formed in New Orleans, Louisiana.
+Generationals is an American indie pop duo formed in New Orleans.
 The duo, consisting of Ted Joyner and Grant Widmer, released their debut album, Con Law, in July 2009.
-An EP, Trust, followed in November 2010.
+An EP, Trust, came out in November 2010.
 Their second full-length album, Actor-Caster, was released on March 29, 2011.
 The band's third album, Heza, was released April 2, 2013 (their debut for Polyvinyl Records).